code128/bloomjosh-source/_posts/portfolio/2024-07-01-Google-Cloud-Application-Design-Center.markdown

     <img src="/assets/img/adc-preview.jpg" alt="">
 </a>

-##### Of course we're leveraging the latest in artificial intelligence so Gemini can be your trusted companion in designing, secure, performant, and cost effective architectures.
+##### Of course we're leveraging the latest in artificial intelligence so Gemini can be your trusted companion in designing secure, performant, and cost effective architectures.

 <a href="/assets/img/adc-gemini.png" data-fancybox="gallery" data-caption="Gemini designing an architecture based on a chat prompt.">
   <img src="/assets/img/adc-gemini.png" alt="" />